 The exercise part was a hard sell for Tim because he's been a couch potato for the last decade.
 But then I told him about the numbers.

 A resistance training program can lower cholesterol levels by as much as 20% over a six month period of time.
 Add cardio to the mix and a drop of as much as 35% is not unusual.
 He looked at me in disbelief.
 "Thirty-five percent?"
 Tim said.
 "That's how much the drugs I'm taking are supposed to drop my cholesterol.
 Plus, they cost over $700 a year!"

 Tim had his wake-up call.
 He took the medication as prescribed by his doctor, but he also started making healthier food choices.
 Two weeks after he began the medication, he went back to the gym.
 It wasn't easy, but those cholesterol test results taped to the refrigerator kept him going back.

 Six months after his first test, Tim's cholesterol had dropped to 186.
 Borderline by today's standards, but certainly not the scary 254 he was at before.
 His doctor took him off the cholesterol medication with the understanding that he get another blood test in 3 months to confirm he was keeping it under control.

-At 9 months, Tim's cholesterol had dropped even further to 156 and he had lost almost 40 pounds of fat.
-He loves eating breakfast now because instead of making him feel bloated, it gives him energy to face the day.
+At nine months, Tim's cholesterol had dropped even further to 156 and he had lost almost 40 pounds of fat.
+He loves eating breakfast now because instead of making him feel bloated, it gives him the energy to face the day.
 Working out is something he looks forward to and he really likes all the attention he gets when he goes out.
-Of course saving $60 a month because he doesn't need cholesterol lowering medication is a big plus.
+Of course saving $60 a month because he doesn't need cholesterol-lowering medication is a big plus.